Wedding Planning Hacks - how to plan a wedding

 Top tip: to save on cost, if you can't feed everyone but still want to party with the most, divide the guests into full day and evening only.
 Loads of venues seat certain numbers but have enough space for more when the party kicks off.

 3. The Venue

 Country venues could be cheaper but logistically a bit more complicated.
 You will need to think about your guests' transport and accommodation for example.
-How will you meet the vendors, supervise all supplier setups, end of night clear up, etc.
+How will you meet the vendors, supervise all supplier setups, manage the end-of-night clear up, etc?